Chelsea FC gradually growing as a title contender in the English Premier League

 Thomas Tuchel is currently taking Chelsea FC to the next level, where the team will be considered title contenders, and they will be tagged as one of the best teams in Europe.
-After being relieved of his PSG duty, the former PSG manager took charge of the Chelsea team, reports ESPN.
+After being relieved of his PSG duty, the former PSG manager took charge of the Chelsea team.

 Thomas Tuchel at Chelsea FC